webpack/webpack-dev-middleware/README.md

 	publicPath: "/assets/",
 	// public path to bind the middleware to
 	// use the same as in webpack

+	index: "index.html",
+	// the index path for web server

 	headers: { "X-Custom-Header": "yes" },
 	// custom headers